The Cure for Pain: Song story

-About "The Cure For Pain," Foreman has said, "I wrote this one in Texas on a day off.
+About "The Cure for Pain," Foreman said, "I wrote this one in Texas on a day off.
 I was reflecting on the passing of time.
 I have been playing music in Switchfoot for about ten years.
 During that period, I have been fighting pain or running away from it in a myriad of ways.
 And yet the pain is a constant.
 I have had some amazing moments singing gravity away but the water keeps on falling.

 I began to think of the suffering I see around me, I think of the pain of a grandmother dying of cancer.
 Of a friend killed by a train.
 I think of the pain of death, of failure, of rejection, the pain of a father losing his only son.
 And I came to the conclusion that I cannot run from pain any longer."

-In Pop Culture
+In pop culture

 This song appeared on the 17th episode of Season 4 of the TV show Grey's Anatomy.